aminhaiqal/Quickride/README.md

 - Adding safety features like driver and passenger identity verification.
 - Expanding the service area to cover more campuses and nearby regions.

-Stay tuned for updates as we continue to improve and grow the Student Grab service.
+Stay tuned for updates as we continue to improve and grow the Quickride service.

 ## License